Adult Conditional Sentence Order

 What is a Conditional Sentence Order?

-A Conditional Sentence Order is a court order which sentences a person to custody but allows them to serve the sentence in the community, provided they comply with strict supervisory conditions imposed by the Court, such as those with conditions where you are confined to your home, sometimes referred to as house arrest.
+A Conditional Sentence Order is a court order which sentences a person to custody but allows them to serve the sentence in the community, provided they comply with strict supervisory conditions imposed by the Court, such as those with conditions where you are confined to your home, sometimes referred to as house arrest, or where you are bound by curfew.

 Who supervises Conditional Sentence Orders?